wp-plugins/bne-testimonials/readme.txt

 Author URI: http://www.bluenotesentertainment.com
 Contributors: bluenotes
-Tags: testimonials, flexslider, feedback, reviews Requires at least: 3.7
+Tags: testimonials, flexslider, feedback, reviews Requires at least: 3.8
 Tested up to: 4.1
-Stable tag: 1.6.4
+Stable tag: 1.7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display testimonials and reviews on any page as a list or slider using a shortcodes or provided widgets.
+Easily display testimonials on any page as a list or slider using shortcodes or provided widgets.

 == Description ==

-Adds a new Post Type to display Testimonials on your website as a list or slider (flexslider).
-Each testimonial includes a title, featured image, tagline, website, message, and includes a custom taxonomy to seperate your testimonials into different groups (categories).
+Adds Testimonials on your website as a list or slider (flexslider).
+Each testimonial includes a title, featured image, tagline, website, message, and includes a custom taxonomy to separate your testimonials into different groups (categories).
 Supports multiple uses on any page or post.

 Available Shortcodes: [bne_testimonials_list] & [bne_testimonials_slider].
 Also includes widget versions of the list and slider display.
 View the [live demo](http://www.bluenotesentertainment.com/products/testimonials-wordpress-pro/ "BNE Testimonials PRO").
 You can see how the list and slider displays will look including different image styles.
 Free version does not include Masonry or form submission.

 = Display your testimonials as a List =
 The list view allows you display your testimonials in a unified format must like an archive blog page.
 You can specify when elements are now shown and the style of the testimonial photo (featured image).
 You can also arrange your testimonials based on publish date, name, or random.
 Set your testimonials into categories to display multiple instances throughout your page.
 Use the shortcode [bne_testimonials_list]